CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/add-application.md

 *To deploy via Git, you need it installed on your machine.
 You can find more information on Git website: [git-scm.com](http://git-scm.com)*

-*Note that during the deployment, the .git folder is automatically deleted to avoid security problems.
-If you need to know which version is used on the server please use the `COMMIT_ID` [environment variable](/admin-console/environment-variables/).*
+*Note:* During the deployment, the .git folder is automatically deleted to avoid security problems.
+If you need to know which version is used on the server please use the `COMMIT_ID` [environment variable](/admin-console/environment-variables/).

 Follow these steps to deploy your application:

- 1. Get the git deployment url in the application information page:
+ 1. Get the git deployment url in the application information page, who looks like:
  ``git+ssh://git@push.clever-cloud.com/<your_app_id>.git``.

  2. In your terminal, go to your application repository.
 If you do not already track your app with git, start by typing:

 	```bash
 	$ git init